 Is that what it’s called when you write and create content for magazines and newspapers?
 Would ‘Writing for money’ be a better menu item?
 What about the writing/photographing for nothing.
 When the web arrived I called it Content Creation on my business card.
-These are examples being gathered from all over and there’s still a lot on my Thinktag site as html, but it’s ok to click.
+These are examples being gathered from all over and there’s still a lot on my archived Thinktag site as html, but it’s safe to click.
 Come back here if you get lost.

 I’m only adding things I think have a wider value to media history and theory, and that deserve to be preserved.
 It’s slow.